 Money market funds can be grouped into three general categories:

-Each type of money market fund is typically considered “safe” (and we’ll look at the potential risks below).
+Each type of money market fund is typically considered to be a lower risk investment (and we’ll look at the potential risks below).
 But in general, prime funds are the most risky of the three, followed by muni funds.
-Government funds are seen as the safest of the three, and within that category, government funds with a high concentration of Treasuries—with full government backing—are seen as the safest of all.
+Government funds are seen as having the least amount of risk of the three, and within that category, government funds with a high concentration of Treasuries—with full government backing—are seen as having the least amount of risk.

 TD Ameritrade tools and services can help you decide.